 The margin is the minimum amount of money you need to put in in order to open a leveraged position, so you only put up a fraction of your exposure if trading with leverage.
 Plus500’s margins are liable to change, but currently, the initial margin for crypto is currently 50%, with a maintenance margin of 25%.
 Any change in margin rates will only affect positions opened after the change has been made.

-Can I open long and short positions?
+Can I open long and short positions on Plus500?

 Yes, this being a CFD trade, you can open long and short positions.
 This basically means you can go short (sell) in instances where you project the prices to go down or go long (buy) in case you believe the prices are set to soar high.
 You can set positions to sell or buy automatically when a specific coin hits a certain price.